kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

 ## Example

-A commercial provider might offer an ElasticSearch based service that can receive logs via the FluentD protocol and traces via the OpenTelemetry GRPC protocol.
+A commercial provider might offer an ElasticSearch-based service that can receive logs using the FluentD protocol and traces using the OpenTelemetry GRPC protocol.
 Kyma might contain a preset for this `ElasticService` that contains all necessary configurations.

 ```YAML
 kind: Preset